-b.
-Usual Frequency of Task: Up to two times a day.
+- b.
+Usual Frequency of Task: Up to two times a day. - c.
+Factors that Make Task Personal Care:

 A PCW may empty urinary collection devices such as catheter bags when there is no need for observation or reporting to a nurse; and provide pericare for clients with indwelling catheters.